evennia/evennia/evennia/contrib/base_systems/ingame_python/README.md

   The "say" command uses phrase parameters (you can set a "say" callback to fires if a phrase contains one specific word).

-In both cases, you need to import a function from `evennia.contrib.ingame_python.utils` and use it as third parameter in your event definition.
+In both cases, you need to import a function from `evennia.contrib.base_systems.ingame_python.utils` and use it as third parameter in your event definition.

 - `keyword_event` should be used for keyword parameters.
 - `phrase_event` should be used for phrase parameters.